 During my kids' spring break at school a couple of weeks ago, we traveled to Japan.
 My oldest daughter's soccer team did a cultural exchange with a soccer team in Arao, Japan, staying with host families, playing soccer and experiencing Japanese culture.
 Here's a photo of all of us just as we arrived at the Fukuoka Airport in Japan.

 We had a wonderful experience in south Japan in a city named Arao in the Kumamoto Prefecture.
 It's a very rural area with many small towns and lots of farming all around.
 The girls played in a soccer tournament and had three exceptional players from Japan join their team for the games.
 It was a very different style of play on a smaller, dirt field with only eight players per team and 12 minute halves.
 The ball traveled very fast on the dirt and the Japanese teams were all boys with only a few girls.
 They were very precise in their play and very fast.
-Then we traveled a couple of hours to Komamoto city to play a two of all girls teams on a turf field.
+Then we traveled a couple of hours to Kumamoto city to play a team of all girls teams on a turf field.
 Again, very precise passing and very quick feet, overall a great time was had by all.
 The girls were exhausted after all of the soccer.

 At the end of the first few days while we were still adjusting to the time zone change, every evening my youngest daughter Bailey and a friend's son Cameron would fall asleep at dinner.
 They are each nine years old.